sophie-newman/cloudy-maraston/README.md

     <img src="cloudy-maraston_transparent.png" alt="A yellow and orange cloud with the text 'cloudy-maraston" width="400"/>
 </div>

-A repository showing how to recreate the plots from the paper Newman et al. 2024, "Cloudy-Maraston: Integrating nebular line and continuum emission with the M13 stellar population synthesis models"
+A repository showing how to recreate the plots from the paper Newman et al. 2024, "`cloudy-maraston`: Integrating nebular line and continuum emission with the M13 stellar population synthesis models"

 ## Prerequisites

-This project used the code synthesizer which will be required to run the notebooks.
-To install synthesizer, first clone the latest version of `synthesizer`
+This project used the code `synthesizer` which will be required to run the notebooks.
+To install `synthesizer`, first clone the latest version of `synthesizer`

     git clone https://github.com/flaresimulations/synthesizer.git